pmjdebruijn/ShuttlePRO/README.md

 # Usage

-The shuttlepro program is a command line application, so you typically run it from the terminal.
-However, you can also launch it from your Jack session manager (see *MIDI Output* below) or from your desktop environment's startup files once you've set up everything to your liking.
-Using the Linux udev system, it is also possible to recognize the device when it is plugged in, and have the shuttlepro program launched automatically; please check the *Notes* section for details.
+The shuttlepro program is a command line application, so usually you run it from the terminal.
+However, once you've set up everything to your liking, you can also launch it from your Jack session manager (see *MIDI Output* below), or from your desktop environment's startup files.
+Hot-plugging support using the Linux udev system is also available; please check the *Hot-Plugging* section at the end for details.

 Before you can use the program, you have to make sure that you can access the device.
 On modern Linux systems, becoming a member of the `input` group should be all that is needed:

     sudo useradd -G input username

 Log out and in again, and you should be set.
+(Another possibility is to use the hot-plugging feature which will set the permissions of the device so that an ordinary user has access even without being member of the `input` group; please check the *Hot-Plugging* section for details.)

 Now make sure that your Shuttle device is connected, and try running `shuttlepro` from the command line (without any arguments).
 The program should hopefully detect your device and print something like:

     shuttlepro: found shuttle device:
 	/dev/input/by-id/usb-Contour_Design_ShuttleXpress-event-if00